MicrosoftDocs/cloud-adoption-framework/docs/manage/monitor/monitoring.md

 ## Azure facilitation
-Azure includes multiple services that provide the different types of monitoring required for your cloud environment.
-These services together provide the features required for a comprehensive monitoring environment.
+Azure includes multiple services that supporting the different [types of monitoring](#types-of-monitoring) required for your cloud environment.
+Each is targeted to one or more of the [roles](#roles-and-responsibilities) and together provide the features required for a comprehensive monitoring environment.

 | Service | Description | Type | Roles
 |:---|:---|:---|:---|